anuragjaiswal50/Vehicle-Rental-System/README.md

 This project lays a **strong foundation** for future enhancements, such as **database integration for persistent storage, a graphical user interface for improved user experience, and an online booking system for reservations**.
 With a **robust design and well-documented workflow**, the Vehicle Rental System is a reliable and extensible solution for vehicle rental management.

-🚀 **The system provides a practical, efficient, and scalable approach to rental operations, ensuring a seamless experience for customers.** Let me know if you need further refinements! ✨
+🚀 **The system provides a practical, efficient, and scalable approach to rental operations, ensuring a seamless experience for customers.**